AgustinCarignano/dashboard-app/README.md

 ## Page Link

-Click in [Dashboard]('https://agustincarignano.github.io/dashboard-app/') to see the app deployed in Github Pages
+Click in [Dashboard](http://miranda-dashboard-carignano.s3-website.eu-west-3.amazonaws.com/) to see the app deployed in AWS S3

 ## Available Scripts